The chromatic number of the plane with an interval of forbidden distances is at least 7: Introduction

 In the case of a strictly convex norm, we can specify some segment on which the chromatic number is equal to 7.
 In particular, for the Euclidean norm, at least the following can be asserted.

 \begin{corr} Let $0<\varepsilon \leq \frac{\sqrt{7}-2}{\sqrt{7}+2} = 0.138...$.
 Then

 \end{corr}

+In the reasoning that we will use further, it is sufficient to consider a bounded region of the plane.
+Therefore, let us formulate in terms of the distance realization \cite{hadwiger2015combinatorial,woodall1973distances} the result which can be obtained by the same tools without additional efforts.
+We say that the set $M\subset\mathbb{R}^2$ realizes a distance $d$ if there are points $x,y \in M$ for which $\|x-y\|_U=d$. \begin{theorem} Suppose that the disc of radius 3 defined by an arbitrary 2-dimensional norm is covered by 6 closed sets.
+Then at least one of these sets realizes the unit distance. \end{theorem}

-In the considered formulation of the problem, of course, we can assume that the plane is divided into some regions by Jordan curves or even polylines, and the interior of each region is monochromatic.
+In the considered formulation of the problem we can assume, as will be explained later, that the plane is divided into some regions by Jordan curves or even polylines, and the interior of each region is monochromatic.
 In other words, we consider a coloring of a map on the plane.
-It should be noted that the problem of the chromatic number of a map in the plane with a single forbidden distance \cite{woodall1973distances,townsend2005colouring} is not equivalent to the problem with a forbidden interval.
+It seems that the problem of the chromatic number of a map in the plane with a single forbidden distance \cite{townsend2005colouring,woodall1973distances} is harder than the problem with a forbidden interval.
 Given a single forbidden distance, such a coloring in $k$ colors may exist even if there is no coloring in $k$ colors with a short forbidden interval.

-Another well-known example of conditions imposed on the coloring of the plane with a single forbidden distance is the requirement that the sets of points painted in each color in some bounded region be measurable.
+Another well-known example of conditions imposed on the coloring of the plane with a single forbidden distance is the requirement that the sets of points painted in each color in some bounded region are measurable.
 The problem on measurable chromatic number seems to be substantially more difficult than the one under consideration.

-Also note that C.~Thomassen proved~\cite{thomassen1999nelson} that $7$ colors are required for a map-type coloring of the two-dimensional surface with some metric, if the diameter of the surface is large enough, all the regions are simply connected, and any two regions of the same color are at a distance greater than 1 (the definition of a ``nice'' coloring in the mentioned article).
+Also note that C.~Thomassen proved~\cite{thomassen1999nelson} that $7$ colors are required for a map-type coloring of the two-dimensional surface with some metric, if the diameter of the surface is large enough, all the regions are simply connected, the diameter of each region is less than 1, and any two regions of the same color are at a distance greater than 1 (the definition of a ``nice'' coloring in the mentioned article).
 The latter assumption is not used in the present paper.

 If we denote, respectively, $\chi_{mes}(\mathbb{R}^2)$, $\chi_{map}(\mathbb{R}^2)$, $\chi_{[1-\varepsilon,1+\varepsilon]}(\mathbb{R}^2)$, $\chi_{nice}(\mathbb{R}^2)$ the measurable chromatic number, the chromatic number for the coloring of the map type, the chromatic number for a short forbidden interval, then, taking into account the results of the present paper, the following estimates are currently known: